* Brent on track for fourth monthly gain in five

 * Brent-WTI spread near 6-month highs at around $13

-SINGAPORE, Oct 31 (Reuters) - Brent crude held well above $109 a barrel on Thursday and was set to end October with its fourth monthly gain in five, bolstered by disruptions to shipments from key producer Libya.
+SINGAPORE, Oct 31 (Reuters) - Brent crude edged lower on Thursday, but held up well above $109 a barrel and is set to end October with its fourth monthly gain in five, bolstered by disruptions to shipments from key producer Libya.

-U.S. oil futures are on course for their worst month since February, having fallen nearly 6 percent so far in October amid a sustained increase in stockpiles in the world's top oil consumer, even as the Federal Reserve left its economic stimulus intact.
+U.S. oil futures, however, are on course for their worst month since February, having fallen more than 5 percent so far in October amid a sustained increase in stockpiles in the world's top oil consumer, even as the Federal Reserve left its economic stimulus intact.

 U.S. crude's losses have widened its discount to Brent <CL-LCO1=R> to around $13, near six-month highs reached last week.

-Brent crude for December delivery was down 26 cents at $109.60 a barrel by 0724 GMT.
-The crude benchmark is up 1.1 percent in October.
+Brent crude for December delivery was off 17 cents at $109.69 a barrel by 0241 GMT.
+The crude benchmark is up 1.2 percent in October.

 "The situation in Libya remains uncertain.
-There were expectations earlier of a gradual recovery in production but provided there's no further escalation in protests," said Chee Tat Tan, investment analyst at Phillip Futures, who sees immediate support for Brent at $107.
+There were expectations earlier of a gradual recovery in production but provided there's no further escalation in protests," said Chee Tat Tan, investment analyst at Phillip Futures.

-Strikes and protests by militias, and minorities demanding more political rights or better pay have shut down much of the North African country's oil output.
+Strikes and protests by militias, and minorities demanding more political rights or better pay have reduced Libya's exports to 90,000 barrels per day from its capacity of 1.25 million bpd.

 The data, released on Wednesday along with figures showing the largest six-week increase in overall U.S. inventories since April 2012, helped widen the spread between WTI and Brent to $13.36 overnight.
 That gap hit $13.40 on Oct.
 23, the biggest since early April.